KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-4-links-navigation/README.md

 The navigation items should take the user to the page sections they reference.
 In order to do that, anchor elements need to be added to create a hyperlink to those sections of the page.
 {% include "./links.md" %}

+## Add tags to improve SEO {#seo}
+Your website is almost done!
+Now we want to apply concepts we learned about Search Engine Optimization (SEO) to make your web page easier for search engines like Google to index.
+{% include "./metatags.md" %}

 ## References and helpful links